bgamari/ghc-users-guide/content/all-flags.gen.rst

     warn if promoted constructors are not ticked

 ``-Wunused-binds``
     warn about bindings that are unused.
-Alias for :ghc-flag:`Wunused-top-binds`, :ghc-flag:`Wunused-local-binds` and :ghc-flag:`Wunused-pattern-binds`
+Alias for :ghc-flag:`-Wunused-top-binds`, :ghc-flag:`-Wunused-local-binds` and :ghc-flag:`-Wunused-pattern-binds`

 ``-Wunused-top-binds``
     warn about top-level bindings that are unused